m-spangenberg/exercises_machinelearning/README.md

 $$ŷ^{(i)} = f_{w,b}(x^{(i)}) = wx^{(i)}+b$$

 The formula above shows our predicted value, $ŷ$ (y-hat) for the $i^{th}$ training sample

+Note: Models with single features are represented by [line of best fit](https://en.wikipedia.org/wiki/Simple_linear_regression), with two features, a plane and for more than two features, a [hyperplane](https://en.wikipedia.org/wiki/Hyperplane) is used.

 ### **Cost Function Formula**